- AED Accessories

 On the semi-automatic models you will find a shock button.
 Following analysis of the patients heart rhythm, a semi-automatic will tell you (if necessary) that the patient needs to be shocked and instruct you to push the shock button to administer the shock.

-A fully automatic, on the other hand, will tell you to stand clear and automatically administer the shock itself, if analysis has detected that a shock is required.
-The advantage of the semi-automatic AED is that you can ensure that everyone is clear of the patient.
+A fully automatic AED will tell you to stand clear and automatically administer the shock itself, if analysis has detected that a shock is required.
+The advantage of the semi-automatic AED is that you can ensure that everyone is clear of the patient before you deliver the shock.

 It also provides the paramedics with the opportunity to over-ride the defibrillator if they deem this necessary.
 A fully automatic AED can be more advantageous in environments where a user may be afraid to administer the shock themselves.
 Any delay reduces the survival chances of the patient.
 A fully automatic would be suitable for an environment where there are unlikely to be crowds of people around a patient, having to ensure that people are clear of a patient before a shock is administered would waste precious time.